Dark neutral walls — the color of toast — add some formality to the look of a kitchen.

 Walls the color of well-done toast may not sound like a recipe for a style trend in the coming decade.
-But a quick study of this sleek-but-not-slick, chic-but-not-impractical kitchen by Swedish-born designer Patrik Lönn shows how adapting a color scheme usually associated with living rooms, bedrooms and libraries can make a kitchen appear less kitchen-y and push it ahead of the curve.
+But a quick study of this sleek-but-not-slick, chic-but-not-impractical kitchen by Swedish-born designer Patrik Lönn shows how adapting a dark neutral color scheme usually associated with living rooms, bedrooms and libraries can make a kitchen appear less kitchen-y and push it ahead of the curve.

 Over the past decade we’ve seen the kitchen open up to embrace eating areas at tables and bars, as well as sitting spaces with upholstered furniture and media.
 But removing walls and extending its reach into other rooms actually changes its nature over time — creating greater need for it to blend in with the rest of the house.
 No matter how functional a layout might be, most kitchens are no longer a strictly utilitarian or dedicated only to cooking.